millskyle/chemphys.ca/README.md

 - `name` : Name of the person.
 Entries are sorted by the letters after the first space.
 - `photo`: An image to use.
 If the image is not square, the right-most pixels will be cropped.
 The image must be at least 150x150 pixels.
 256x256 is recommended.
+- `rank`: Rank in the group (used for categories).
+Must be one of the rank strings specified at the top of `people.js`
 - `email`: OPTIONAL.
 Email address.
 - `status`: OPTIONAL.
-Position/role in the group
+Position/role in the group (will be displayed)
 - `website`: OPTIONAL.
 A 🌐 icon will link to this website.
 - `affiliations`: OPTIONAL.
 A list of institutional affiliations.
-- `order`: Order parameter used for grouping (e.g. RO=100, PhD student=500, etc.)
+- `order`: Order parameter used for overriding alphabetical sorting.
 - `former`: OPTIONAL.
 If true, person will be placed in the Alumni section.
 Omit or false for current members.

-Notes: People are sorted first by `order`, then by last name.
+Notes: Within a rank, people are sorted first by `order`, then by last name.
 Photos must be hosted from the chemphys.ca domain.
 Externally linked photos will break the website.